-On November 28, 1995, the Board of Directors adopted, and the stockholders of the Company subsequently approved, the Affiliated Managers Group, Inc. 1995 Stock Purchase Plan (the "1995 Purchase Plan"), under which shares of Series B-1 Voting Convertible Preferred Stock (which are convertible, in the aggregate, into shares of Common Stock immediately prior to the Offerings) of the Company were authorized for issuance.
+On November 28, 1995, the Board of Directors adopted the Affiliated Managers Group, Inc. 1995 Stock Purchase Plan (the "1995 Purchase Plan"), under which 4,478 shares of Series B-1 Voting Convertible Preferred Stock (which are convertible, in the aggregate, into shares of Common Stock immediately prior to the Offerings) of the Company were authorized for issuance.
 The 1995 Purchase Plan was designed to provide certain employees, directors, general partners, officers, consultants and advisors with the opportunity to purchase shares of capital stock of the Company.
-In June 1996, the Company issued an aggregate shares of Series B-1 Voting Convertible Preferred Stock (which are convertible, in the aggregate, into shares of Common Stock immediately prior to the Offerings), or approximately % of the outstanding Common Stock of the Company, to certain members of management and advisors of the Company, as well as managers of certain Affiliates, for an aggregate consideration of approximately \$2.3 million (the "1996 Offering").
+In June 1996, the Company issued an aggregate 3,703 shares of Series B-1 Voting Convertible Preferred Stock (which are convertible, in the aggregate, into shares of Common Stock immediately prior to the Offerings), or approximately % of the outstanding Common Stock of the Company, to certain members of management and advisors of the Company, including 150 and 38 shares of Series B-1 Voting Convertible Preferred Stock to Mr. Chertavian and Mr. Murphy, respectively, as well as managers of certain Affiliates, for an aggregate consideration of approximately \$2.5 million (the "1996 Offering").
 In connection with the 1996 Offering, each of the purchasers executed a stock purchase and restriction agreement pursuant to which the shares purchased by each such purchaser are subject to certain restrictions on transfer.
 There are currently shares available for issuance and sale under the 1995 Purchase Plan.
 The Company does not intend to issue any additional shares of stock under the 1995 Purchase Plan.